hashicorp/terraform-website/content/source/docs/extend/guides/v2-upgrade-guide.html.md

 ## Removal of the `helper/schema.Provider.StopContext` method

 The `helper/schema.Provider.StopContext` method has been removed as its implementation has been reconfigured.
-Use `helper/schema.StopContext`, passed a `context.Context` originate from one of the new context-aware functions, instead.
+Use `helper/schema.StopContext`, passing a `context.Context` originating from the context-aware `helper/schema.ConfigureContextFunc` instead.

 ## Removal of `helper/schema.ResourceData.SetPartial`